himanshu31shr/labelMerger/docs/KNOWLEDGE_BASE.md

 ## 3. Firebase Integration Best Practices

+This section outlines best practices and technical details for integrating with Firebase services, including Authentication, Cloud Firestore, Firebase Storage, Firebase Hosting, and Cloud Functions.

 ### 3.1.
 Base Service Usage
 - Always extend FirebaseService for Firebase operations
 - Use strongly typed methods for all Firebase operations